 The Two Wattmeter Method is explained, taking an example of a balanced load.
 In this, we have to prove that the power measured by the two wattmeter i.e. the sum of the two wattmeter readings is equal to root 3 times of the phase voltage and line voltage (√3VLIL Cosϕ) which is the actual power consumed in a 3 phase balanced load.

 The connection diagram of a 3 phase balanced load connected as Star Connection is shown below:

 - Determination of Power Factor from Wattmeter Readings

 - Determination of Reactive Power by Two Wattmeter Method

-Potential difference across the pressure or potential coil of the Wattmeter, W1 will be
+The potential difference across the pressure or potential coil of the wattmeter, W1 will be:

 The phase difference VYB and IY is (30⁰ + ϕ).

-Since, the load is in balanced condition, hence,
+Since, the load is in a balanced condition, hence,

 Thus, the sum of the readings of the two Wattmeters is equal to the power absorbed in a 3 phase balanced load.

 The power factor of the load is given as